 Dani Cádiz Bedini is an Assistant Professor in the Department of Spanish and Portuguese at UC Berkeley.
-Her research focuses on literary exchanges and anticolonial activism in the nineteenth century, with a special interest on migrations, border crossings, empire, and translation.
-Her book project, tentatively titled Crossing the Americas: Empire, Race, and Translation in the Long Nineteenth Century, foregrounds diverse and complex modes of translation strategies that were harnessed as anti-imperialist work in the Americas during the nineteenth and twentieth centuries.
-Her manuscript focuses on points of contact between Anglophone and Hispanophone literary cultures in the wake of the Mexican-American War, highlighting exchanges between African American, Indigenous, Latin American and North American proto-Latina/o communities.
-In her research and teaching Dani draws on broad multilingual and transnational archives that include correspondence, diaries, novels, graphic arts, periodicals, theory, and poetry that span a wide geographic range—from Argentina to Brazil, Canada, Chile, Cuba, Mexico, and the United States.
+Her research centers on hemispheric American literatures, literary exchanges, and anticolonial activism, with a focus on migrations, border crossings, and linguistic exchange.
+Her book project, tentatively titled Crossing the Americas: Empire, Race, and Translation in the Long Nineteenth Century, examines diverse modes of translation that were harnessed as anti-imperialist work in the Americas during the nineteenth and twentieth centuries.

 Dani's writing and reviews have appeared or are forthcoming in American Quarterly, MELUS and American Periodicals.
 She’s also a frequent contributor to the global arts magazine, the Online Gallery.